 Background

 RAD is authorized by the Consolidated and Further Continuing Appropriations Act of 2012 (Pub.
-L. No. 112-55, approved November 18, 2011), as amended by the Consolidated Appropriations Act, 2014 (Public Law 113-76, approved January 17, 2014) and the Consolidated and Further Continuing Appropriations Act, 2015 (Public Law 113-235, approved December 6, 2014), collectively, the “RAD Statute.”
+L. No. 112-55, approved November 18, 2011), as amended by the Consolidated Appropriations Act, 2014 (Pub.
+L. No. 113-76, approved January 17, 2014), the Consolidated and Further Continuing Appropriations Act, 2015 (Pub.
+L. No. 113-235, approved December 6, 2014), and Division L, Title II, Section 237 of the Consolidated Appropriations Act (Pub.
+L. No. 114-113, enacted December 18, 2015), collectively, the “RAD Statute.”
 RAD has two separate components:

 First Component.
 The First Component allows projects funded under the public housing program to convert their assistance to long-term, project-based Section 8 rental assistance contracts.
-Under this component of RAD, public housing agencies (PHAs) may choose between two forms of Section 8 Housing Assistance Payment (HAP) contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
+Under this component of RAD, public housing agencies (PHAs) may choose between two forms of Section 8 Housing Assistance Payment (HAP) Contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
 No incremental funds are authorized for this component.
 PHAs will convert their assistance at current subsidy levels.
 The 2015 Appropriations Act authorizes up to 185,000 units to convert assistance under this component.
 Section I of this Notice provides instructions for PHAs that apply for conversion under the First Component.

-While the RAD statute, as amended, contains language authorizing HUD to convert Section 8 Moderate Rehabilitation (Mod Rehab) projects (including Mod Rehab SROs) under the First Component, HUD is exercising its discretion to prioritize public housing conversions under the competitive requirements of this component.
+While the RAD Statute, as amended, contains language authorizing HUD to convert Section 8 Moderate Rehabilitation (Mod Rehab) projects (including Mod Rehab SROs) under the First Component, HUD is exercising its discretion to prioritize public housing conversions under the competitive requirements of this component.
 The demand for public housing conversions is extremely high and significantly exceeded the initial limitation on the number of units that could be converted under the First Component.
 In addition, unlike Mod Rehab conversions, there is no Second Component option available for public housing projects.
-Consequently, Mod Rehab conversions will now be processed exclusively under the Second Component of RAD, which is non-competitive.
-Any Mod Rehab projects currently being processed under the First Component either may be grandfathered under the provisions of Revision 1 of this Notice or have the option to switch to a conversion under the Second Component.
+Consequently, Mod Rehab conversions are processed exclusively under the Second Component of RAD, which is non-competitive.
+Any Mod Rehab projects which initiated processing under the First Component either may be grandfathered under the provisions of Revision 1 of this Notice or have the option to switch to a conversion under the Second Component.

 Second Component.
 The Second Component allows owners of projects funded under the Rent Supplement (Rent Supp), Rental Assistance Payment (RAP), and Mod Rehab programs to convert tenant protection vouchers (TPVs) to PBVs or PBRA upon contract expiration or termination occurring after October 1, 2006.
 While there is no cap on the number of units that can convert assistance under this component of RAD, and no requirement for competitive selection, PBV conversions under this component are subject to the availability of TPVs.
 Section II of this Notice provides instructions for owners of Mod Rehab projects.
 Section III of this Notice provides instructions for owners of Rent Supp and RAP projects.